saeedehghanadbashi/ontology-based-RL/README.md

 To address this problem, we propose an Ontology-based unCertainty handling model (OnCertain), which enables the RL-based system to augment its observation and reason about the unanticipated situations using prior ontological knowledge.
 Our model is evaluated in a traffic signal control system and an edge computing environment.
 The results show that the OnCertain model can improve the RL-based systems' observation and, consequently, their performance in such environments.

+This repository provides the implementation of the Ontology-based unCertainty handling model (OnCertain).

 References

 Baseline Code